AymenTM/CS50-2k17---Psets/README.md

 —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —
 ## Week 1: C ; Water, Greedy, Mario & Credit !

 **water.c** : program that calculates your water consumption after having asked the user a couple of questions.

-**greedy.c** : a program to count minimum number of coins needed for a change using greedy algorithm
+**greedy.c** : a program that counts the minimum amount of coins needed to give back the correct change (using the greedy algorithm).

 **mario.c** : a program that prints out a double half-pyramid of a specified height.
 ```javascript